 Building oversized windows and doors can be a complex and challenging process.
 Here are some of the main challenges that builders face:

-- Structural Integrity: Oversized windows and doors are much larger and heavier than standard-sized ones, which means that they require special framing and reinforcement to maintain their structural integrity.
-Without proper support, oversized windows and doors can sag or bow over time, which can compromise their functionality and safety.
+- Structural Integrity: Oversized custom steel windows and doors are much larger and heavier than standard-sized ones, which means that they require special framing and reinforcement to maintain their structural integrity.
+Without proper support, windows and doors can sag or bow over time, which can compromise their functionality and safety.

 - Weatherproofing: Oversized windows and doors can be more prone to leaks and air infiltration than standard-sized ones, which can cause energy loss and damage to the building.
 Special weatherstripping, flashing, and other waterproofing measures must be used to prevent water intrusion and air leakage.